 I’m passionate (maybe even a bit fanatic!) about encouraging women to exercise and be physically active as part of their daily lives.
 It’s not that I’m training for a triathlon or getting ready to run a marathon (believe me, those things will never happen!).

-It’s just that I’ve learned the power of regular exercise in a woman’s life, and I’ve collected some exercise tips that can help other women learn it too!
-If you make it a priority to exercise, or simply get up and move your body, every (or almost every) day, you’ll reap tremendous rewards.
+It’s just that I’ve learned the difference that regular exercise can make in a woman’s life, and I’ve collected some exercise tips that can help other women learn it too!
+If you use these tips to make regular exercise a priority, , you’ll reap tremendous rewards.

 The problem, of course, is time.
 Most women take on too many tasks every day – working, caring for children, teaching, training, transporting, shopping, cleaning – the list goes on and on.
 They simply can’t find time to exercise.
 Or so they believe.